 Maths at Horbury Primary Academy

-At Horbury Primary School we offer pupils a rich and enjoyable experience in mathematics by providing the knowledge, skills, concepts and processes that are appropriate to each individual and that relate to the world around them.
+At Horbury Primary Academy, we offer pupils a rich and enjoyable experience in mathematics by providing the knowledge, skills, concepts and processes that are appropriate to each individual and that relate to the world around them.
 This provision will enable each pupil to: